We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Do you have a list of activities in La Jolla for kids?

-My seaside community of La Jolla offers kids fantastic opportunities to unplug in the outdoors, be it a day at La Jolla Shores Beach, kayaking past our sea caves, or just gawking at our resident seals at the Children’s Pool and sea lions at La Jolla Cove.
+My seaside community of La Jolla offers kids fantastic opportunities to unplug in the outdoors, whether it’s a day at La Jolla Shores Beach, kayaking past our sea caves, or simply gazing at our resident seals at the Children’s Pool and sea lions at La Jolla Cove.

 Dr. Seuss lived in La Jolla, and the wind-blown trees thought to have inspired the truffula trees in The Lorax are located in Ellen Browning Scripps Park.
 We have playgrounds and parks, Birch Aquarium, and family-friendly restaurants.
 Please read my full rundown of things to do in La Jolla with kids.